Asadiqbal2/Threaded-Port-Scanner/README.md

 # Threaded-Port-Scanner

-The TCP Threader Scanner is a Python script that allows users to scan a range of TCP ports on a given IP address or hostname.
-The script utilizes multithreading to improve the scan speed and supports a wide range of port numbers.
-The script prints the open TCP ports in the given range and shows the time taken for the scan to complete.
+This script is a multi-threaded TCP and UDP port scanner that allows the user to scan a range of ports for a given IP address or hostname.
+The script prompts the user to enter the IP address or hostname to scan, as well as the range of ports to scan.
+It then creates multiple threads to scan different ranges of ports concurrently, making the scanning process faster.

 # Requirements: